OK, put away your DJs and ball gowns – the two-day Electric Spring music festival is more hip hop than Haydn…

 - Day 2 focused on hip hop and bass, with, for example, the rappers Kinetical & P.tah, T-Ser, and Keke, as well as DJ Resista and colleagues

-I’m still looking out for confirmation of the 2020 dates.
+I’m still looking out for confirmation of whether the event will continue in the future.
 Watch this space.
 The 2019 dates for Electric Spring were Thursday, April 25th and Friday, April 26th.

-You don’t need a ticket because the performances are free.
-Each day, everything typically gets going at around 6 pm and continues long into the night (until 4 am the following day).
+You didn’t need a ticket because the performances were free.
+Each day, everything typically got going at around 6pm and continued long into the night (until 4am the following day).

-During the festival, selected exhibitions in the MQ may also be freely accessible.
+During the festival, selected exhibitions in the MQ were also freely accessible.

 How to get to Electric Spring